Jonas Savimbi: Military career

 Savimbi sought a leadership position in the MPLA by joining the MPLA Youth in the early 1960s.
 He was rebuffed by the MPLA, and joined forces with the National Liberation Front of Angola (FNLA) in 1964.
-The same year he conceived UNITA with Antonio da Costa Fernandes.
+The same year, he conceived UNITA with Antonio da Costa Fernandes.
 Savimbi went to China for help and was promised arms and military training.
-Upon returning to Angola in 1966 he launched UNITA and began his career as an anti-Portuguese guerrilla fighter.
+Upon returning to Angola in 1966, he launched UNITA and began his career as an anti-Portuguese guerrilla fighter.
 He also fought the FNLA and MPLA, as the three resistance movements tried to position themselves to lead a post-colonial Angola.
 Portugal later released PIDE (Polícia Internacional e de Defesa do Estado, a Portuguese security agency) archives revealing that Savimbi had signed a collaboration pact with Portuguese colonial authorities to fight the MPLA.

-Following Angola's independence in 1975, Savimbi gradually drew the attention of powerful Chinese and, ultimately, American policymakers and intellectuals.
+Following Angola's independence in 1975, Savimbi gradually drew the attention of Chinese and, ultimately, American policymakers and intellectuals.
 Trained in China during the 1960s, Savimbi was a highly successful guerrilla fighter schooled in classic Maoist approaches to warfare, including baiting his enemies with multiple military fronts, some of which attacked and some of which consciously retreated.
 Like the People's Liberation Army of Mao Zedong, Savimbi mobilized important, although ethnically confined segments of the rural peasantry – overwhelmingly Ovimbundu – as part of his military tactics.
 From a military strategy standpoint, he can be considered one of the most effective guerrilla leaders of the 20th century.